-Khartoum is made up of three distinct areas: Khartoum, Khartoum North (also known as Bahri), and Omdurman; divided by the branches of the rivers.
+Khartoum is made up of three distinct areas: Khartoum, Khartoum North (also known as Bahri), and Omdurman, divided by the branches of the rivers.
 Omdurman is older and has a Middle Eastern feel with large souks and winding streets, while Bahri is mostly industrial and residential.

-While most of Khartoum is laid out on an easy-to-navigate grid pattern, the city is large and spread out, making walking an unfeasible option for sightseers.
+While most of Khartoum is laid out in an easy-to-navigate grid pattern, the city is large and spread out, making walking an unfeasible option for sightseers.
 However, areas like Nile Street in Khartoum make for a pleasant stroll with older colonial buildings, the National Museum, and The Presidential Palace.
-The Palace is home to another museum of political history, and on the first Friday of each month visitors can watch the Changing of the Guard ceremony.
+The Palace is home to a museum of political history, and on the first Friday of each month visitors can watch the Changing of the Guard ceremony.